SiegeEngineers/aoe2-de-rating-charts/README.md

 **env-config.js**
 replace `assetPrefix: !debug ? "" : ""` with `assetPrefix: !debug ? "/aoe2-de-rating-charts" : ""`

-If you want to use a different custom domain, instead of modifying the cname file in the /docs directory, you'll need to update the cname script in 'package.json' as github action builds are invoked after every push and the docs folder, which constains the built site, is overriden.
+If you want to use a different custom domain, instead of modifying the cname file in the /docs directory, you'll need to update the cname script in 'package.json' as github action builds are invoked after every push and the docs folder, which contains the built site, is overridden.